-Figure 8: Authenticating a natural person (International) in EMEA 2
+Figure 3: Authenticating a natural person (International)

 An automatic renewal function is available for user certificates, which is made available as often as required.
 For this purpose, the life cycle management of the cPKI generates a certificate renewal order.
 In any case, the current data from cIAM is used for all certificate renewals, thus ensuring that any certificate-relevant changes are taken into account during certificate renewals.
 No renewal function is available for device certificates.